nicsuzor/wikijuris/ausip/patent-overview.markdown

 The notion of patent law, like many Australian laws comes from the Anglo-Saxton heritage of the UK.
 The letters patent was the first type of patent which was issued by the Crown.
 These letters patent provided the recipient with their rights to practice their trade or craft.

 The States and Territories enacted the first patent laws in Australia independently.
-It wasn’t until 1903 that a Commonwealth Act was enacted, //Patents Act 1903// (Cth.)
+It wasn’t until 1903 that a Commonwealth Act was enacted, _Patents Act 1903_ (Cth.)
 This was enacted pursuant to the Constitution under s 51 (xviii).
-Since this time there have been a number of changes to the //Patents Act//.
-The current //Act//, which is in force, is a result of changing times in technology and innovation.
-Alongside the legislation is the //Patents Regulation 1991// (Cth), which is positioned to compliment the //Act//.
+Since this time there have been a number of changes to the _Patents Act_.
+The current _Act_, which is in force, is a result of changing times in technology and innovation.
+Alongside the legislation is the _Patents Regulation 1991_ (Cth), which is positioned to compliment the _Act_.